The complete guide to preparing for your first consultation with a mortgage broker

 Why should you use a mortgage broker?

 It's actually quite simple.
 The difference in cost between mortgage offers can be enormous.
-A good mortgage adviser will find the deal that offers you the best financial outcome by using their market knowledge for your advantage.
+A good mortgage adviser will find the deal that offers you the most suitable financial outcome by using their market knowledge for your advantage.

-Borrowers with special circumstances, for example 'bad' credit (we call it adverse credit in the industry), or those with complex income as part of their mortgage requirements can get the best results from an expert mortgage broker who understands their situation - meaning they know exactly which lender will be able to provide a mortgage offer.
+Borrowers with special circumstances, for example 'bad' credit (we call it adverse credit in the industry), or those with complex income as part of their mortgage requirements can get the most suitable deal from an expert mortgage broker who understands their situation - meaning they know exactly which lender will be able to provide a mortgage offer.
 This should result in fewer declined applications for their client.

 The self-employed, especially those unable to prove their income with payslips like an applicant on PAYE, can benefit massively from expert mortgage advice from a broker.
 Many lenders specialise in providing mortgage to the self-employed worker and brokers can introduce these.